singular-gpispace/pfd-parallel/README.md

 ```
 Note, this needs to be set again if you open a new terminal session (preferably set it automatically by adding the line to your .profile file).

-## Setup Spack itself
+## Install Spack
-If Spack is not already present in this directory, clone Spack from Github:
+If Spack is not already present in the above directory, clone Spack from Github:
 ```bash
 git clone https://github.com/spack/spack.git $software_ROOT/spack